 2016 Seven Updates

 2015 Nine Updates

-Many of us signed the Official Secrets Act, this protected information for 30 years, so anything pre-1987 is now open.
-The National Archives in Kew have files previously classified Secret open to public inspection which form the basis for a number of pages on this website.
+Many of us signed the Official Secrets Act, this protected information for 30 years, so anything pre-1988 is now open.
+The National Archives in Kew, have files previously classified as Secret, open for public inspection.
+These form the basis for a number of pages on this website.
 The Freedom of Information Act, has opened younger files too.

 Have you worked on a transistorised 24-ch carrier system, where certain pairs were intercepted and amplified in manholes while the remaining pairs went inside the TRS.
 Some parts were upgraded to Digital with the EDL8.

 GPO / BT people may not recognise this codeword for the network explained in the topic 'National Communications / All Underground', I suspect there is more to the network than shown on the map on that page, perhaps a missing leg to Shrewsbury - any ideas?

 Do you remember any Carrier Control Area three digit numbers, as I'm trying to ascertain the numbering scheme.
 A few are listed in topic 'National Warning Scheme / Development of',

 The A886's for WB1400 have PW numbers 103xxx, where xxx is the carrier area number, I am trying to find.

 Diagram titles suggest there may have been WB400 CCP's without HANDEL phones, where were they and how did they receive the national warning message if not connected to the speaking clock ?